mkilgi/intern-decision-engine-backend/REVIEW.md

 # Code Review

 ## Overview
-The project is well organized with all .java files managed in different packages.
+The project is very well organized and the README.md file provided clear instructions on how to get the project running.
+All .java files are managed in different packages.
 Important methods are provided with well-explained javadocs and comments are generally concise and understandable.
 Exceptions are handled and easy to read.
 You made my job quite easy.
 Here are my findings:

 ## Main fixes